btcframe/btcframe/README.md

 14. **Page 14: Daily Confirmed Transactions**
     - Track daily transaction trends and see how the network is evolving in real-time.

+14. **Page 15: Bitcoin Wealth Distribution**
+    - Wealth Distribution dashboard visualizes wallet addresses categorized by the value they hold in USD.

 ---